Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Final remarks

 Cyber security research from a mathematical and statistical point of view is challenging due to the inherent complexity of the problems and the nature of the data.
 We believe that in order to be well-prepared against the current cyber threats, Bayesian statistics offers a wide range of flexible models that might be the key for a deeper understanding of the generative process at the basis of malicious attacks and, at the same time, for us to have predictive models able to handle large volumes of time-evolving data.
 That is why in this review we have presented the statistical approach to cyber security anomaly detection methods, making particular emphasis on Bayesian models.
 However, as remarked in Section 5, the methodologies described in this review are far from being exhaustive.
 In a highly connected world with cyber threats being more dangerous than ever there is a need for a thorough understanding on the computer networks' behaviour.
 That is why as the interest in cyber security keeps increasing we are able to find (in a frequent basis) new models that work directly along the line of some of the ones we have presented here, Moreover, alternative approaches to the ones described in this review have been considered and proved useful for both network modelling and anomaly detection.

 We would also like to point out that, although there has been an actual increase in cyber security research from a Bayesian point of view, to the best of our knowledge, there are some areas that have not been as widely explored as others.
 Most of the work we have encountered corresponds to either volume-traffic or network anomaly detection.
 Malware related problems, like detection and classification, are still open areas of research that need to be deeply developed.
 As a final comment, we would like the reader to note that, although it was not mentioned directly in each of the sections of the review paper, anomaly detection models for cyber security research require the analysis of high-volumes of data.
-No matter if it is for volume-traffic analysis, network modelling or malware detection and classification, all of them require handling and learning from datasets that are usually very large.
-This definitely plays a vital role in cyber security research, since we have always to keep in mind that whilst developing statistical models for this kind of problems, there is a need for algorithms able to scale well, to be parallelised and, in preference, able to perform in a sequential procedure as new data is observed.
+No matter if it is for volume-traffic analysis, network modelling or malware detection and classification, all of them require handling and learning from data sets that are usually very large.
+This definitely plays a vital role in cyber security research, since we have always to keep in mind that while developing statistical models for this kind of problems, there is a need for algorithms able to scale well, to be parallelised and, in preference, able to perform in a sequential procedure as new data is observed.